-The above graph represents the monthly distribution of total amount transacted through credit cards at ATMs in India.
-In July 2019, about Rs 4.09 billion transacted through credit cards at ATMs, as against Rs 3.88 billion in June 2019.
-That represents nearly 5.4% month-over-month increase in the value of transactions.
+The above graph represents the monthly distribution of the total value of credit card transactions at ATMs in India.
+In October 2019, about Rs 4.11 billion total amount was transacted through credit cards at ATMs, as against Rs 3.92 billion in the previous month.
+That represents a considerable 4.88% month-over-month increase in the value of ATM transactions through credit cards.

 |Source||Reserve Bank of India (RBI)|

-The value of ATM transactions through credit cards still accounts for a small 0.68% of the total amount transacted through credit cards in India as of July 2019.
+One must note that the value of ATM transactions through credit cards still accounts for a small 0.57% of the total amount transacted through credit cards in India.

 It was October 2018 when the usage of credit cards at ATMs in India hit a record high in terms of volume and value.
 Total 0.91 million transactions valued at Rs 4.18 billion were carried out through credit cards at ATMs in the October month.